 - It's All About Me: is actually the name of one of the songs - sung by the various extras, and explaining how it is, in fact, all about them...

 - Last-Second Word Swap: "My wonderful me-ness, my hammer the pe-ople can tell that I'm awfully swell..."

 - Lounge Lizard:

 - Metafiction: It's a musical commentary track on commentaries.
-It probably spend more time commenting about how it's not a very good commentary than actually commenting on Dr. Horrible.
+It probably spends more time commenting about how it's not a very good commentary than actually commenting on Dr. Horrible.
 The most commentary-ish song is Felicia's 'The Art', but that's full of her Blatant Lies and Self-Deprecation.

 - Money, Dear Boy: Zach's excuse for why he got involved in a musical product in the first place.